 Code of Ethics

-- Demonstrate levels of competency as certified practitioner* as established and defined by the Certification Board.
+- Practitioners demonstrate levels of competency as certified practitioner* as established and defined by the Certification Board.

 - Maintain and develop the necessary knowledge and skills required to continue to practice competently, as defined by the Certification Board’s requirements for continuing education.

-- Use only those Resonance Repatterning® techniques for which they are qualified by education, training, and certification through the Resonance Repatterning Institute.
+- Use only those Repatterning techniques for which they are qualified by education, training, and certification.

 - Use sound judgment in providing professional services within our scope of practice.

 - Respect the diversity, fundamental rights, dignity, and worth of all people, and thus treat all clients equally and without prejudice.

 - Use only legal and ethical business practices.